 What causes itchy eyes?

-Most commonly, itchy eyes are caused by an allergic reaction.
-Whether its pollen, dust or another irritating agent, a group of compounds named histamines are released in the eyes.
-This leads to irritation and itchiness, sometimes resulting in redness and swelling.
+Most commonly, sore red itchy eyes are caused either by a reaction to a cosmetic item used on the face, environmental allergens such as pollen, or are a result of an infection.
+Whether its pollen, dust or another irritating agent, a group of compounds named histamines are released in the eyes, leading to irritation and itchiness, and sometimes resulting in redness and swelling.

 How to treat itchy eyes

 In most cases, itchy eyes can be treated with medication or prescription eye drops.
 These drops are called anti-histamines and mast cell stabilisers.
 In more severe cases, steroid eye drops are also used to prevent chronic eye rubbing, especially in allergy sufferers.

 It’s important to remember to avoid rubbing your eyes, even if they are itchy.
 While rubbing your eyes may provide immediate relief, in the long run, it will irritate your eye area even more.

 You may find that applying a damp and cold cloth to your closed eyes can help soothe the feeling of itchiness around your eyes.
 An eye mask is also a great option for relieving sore and itchy eyes.
 The Feel Good Contacts Eye Doctor Allergy Allergy mask is perfect for hay fever suffers who need immediate relief from puffy and sore eyes, as well as headaches.
 Alternatively, the Thera Pearl Eye Mask by manufacturer Bausch and Lomb can act as both a hot or cold compress, depending on your preference.